hansxiao7/Lightning-Deal-E-Commerce/README.md

 - 9/28/2021
   - Finish configuring the project;
-  - Finish the LogIn module;
+  - Finish the LogIn module:
+    - Two layers of MD5 encryptions are used for safety: MD5(MD5(password + salt) + salt)